 What to Pack for Ireland: The Five-Step Solution

 Whether you’re checking out the local pubs or hiking through gorgeous greenery, find out what to pack for a trip to Ireland, and how the Pack-It System can organize your bag and ensure an easy, seamless travel experience.

 Ireland has it all: adventure, castles, city life, and gorgeous farms—to name just a few highlights.
 The country is famous for its lively pubs (where the Guinness and Harp Lager flow freely), it's buskers (street musicians), its oh-so-green scenery, and its friendly and charming people.
 If you spend enough time in the countryside, you're sure to see a rainbow after a storm—and perhaps even a leprechaun and a pot of gold.
 The best time to visit this beautiful land is in the spring or fall, so you can catch the middle ground of its often-fickle weather.
 That said, peak season runs June through mid-September, and accommodation is at a premium during these months.
-Learn what you’ll need to pack to be prepared for the elements, no matter what time of year you’re going.
+Learn what you’ll need to pack to be prepared for the elements, no matter in which season or time of year you plan your trip.

 Depending on the time of year that you travel and where you are in the country, Ireland’s temperatures can dip to brisk and even downright chilly, so be prepared.
 Bring an array of lightweight t-shirts, a few long-sleeve shirts, and one heavier jacket or sweatshirt for when you need to bundle up.
 Wear one on top of the other, and you can always peel off a layer or two if you get too warm.
 Expert tip: Avoid wearing cotton as it does not dry quickly.